 - Fashion Trends Come and Go: Fashion trends come and go and it greatly affects the prices, especially of the trendy bags.
 However, there are some classic style bags such as the Chanel Flap and the Hermes Birkin that are consistently withstanding the changes in trends.
 However, we don’t know how long their popularity will last.

 - If You Bought a Fake One: Because of the popularity of designer bags, it’s one of the most highly counterfeited items (add other superlatives to emphasize it further LOL!) in the whole world and sadly a lot of people are still victimized by these counterfeiters.
 If you bought a fake designer bag and paid for the price of the authentic one, then sadly there’s no way to recoup your investment anymore.
 I highly suggest that you do your own diligence before buying a designer bag to ensure its authenticity.

-Upkeeping leather goods including designer bags will costs you money.
+Upkeeping leather goods including designer bags will cost you money.
 Personally, since I’m an online seller of second-hand goods including clothes and leather bags, I do spend money on:

 Personally, I’m still hoarding a few designer bags for my own mini-collection but, I don’t use them.
 I just stare at them when I’m bored LOL!

 But seriously, I used them as a memento or as a visual reminder of the immense possibility of this online selling business of second-hand goods.

 Sure, I will eventually sell them in the near future, or give them to friends and family which I always do, but for now, I’ll keep them.

 How about you?
 Do you own any designer bags?
 Did you buy them as a sort of investment or just for personal use?